gdtk-uq/gdtk/website/content/docs/getting-started/install-and-run-on-hpc.md

     mpirun e4mpi --job=myJob --run > LOGFILE

-Jobs on gadi are submitted using `qsub`.
+Jobs on Gadi are submitted using `qsub`.

 Take note about the `storage` directive that appears in the submission script.
-It is strongly encouraged on gadi to set up your jobs in the `scratch` area associated with your project.
+It is strongly encouraged on Gadi to set up your jobs in the `scratch` area associated with your project.
-On gadi, you need to request explicit access to the `scratch` area in your submission script so that filesystem is available to your job.
+On Gadi, you need to request explicit access to the `scratch` area in your submission script so that filesystem is available to your job.
 The `storage` directive used to request that access.